qilingframework/zh/install.md

 permalink: /install/
 ---

+Qiling Framework works with different operating system and not limit to any CPU architecture.

-For this installation guide, we use Ubuntu desktop 18.04.3 LTS 64 bit.
-You can grab a copy of official Ubuntu ISO images from [Ubuntu CD mirrors](https://launchpad.net/ubuntu/+cdmirrors).
-Update your Ubuntu system and install required software and libraries with command below:
+For this installation guide, Ubuntu desktop 18.04.3 LTS 64bit is the base example.
+Grab a copy of official Ubuntu ISO images from [Ubuntu CD mirrors](https://launchpad.net/ubuntu/+cdmirrors).
+Update and the system and also install pip3, git and cmake
 ```
+sudo apt-get update
+sudo apt-get upgrade
 sudo apt install python3-pip git cmake
 ```
-This will install required python3, pip3, git tools and other essentials libraries to proceed with next step

-Once completed, you can clone Qiling Framework source and run setup to install it.
+Once completed, clone Qiling Framework source and run setup to install it.
 ```
 git clone https://github.com/qilingframework/qiling
-cd qiling && sudo pip3 install -r requirements.txt
+cd qiling
 sudo python3 setup.py install
 ```